What is a Fallback Action?

 4. Select Add Fallback.

-5. Enter a Description: (e.g., Friendly Reminder Fallback).
+5. Enter a Description (e.g., Friendly Reminder Fallback).

 8. Click Save.

-If you choose not to use a fallback action, the system follows a "Global Rule":
+If you choose not to use a Fallback Action, the system follows a Global Rule to determine the status of a communication action:

 • Related Articles